cbmono/hapijs-seed-mvc/README.md

 ### API Tests

-API Tests are stored in `/tests/api` and are meant to test the RESTful end-points of your App.
+API Tests are saved in `/tests/api` and are meant to test the RESTful end-points of your App.

 In order to test the server responses you have to start the server in a new terminal/tab:
 ```